-Businesses can leverage virtualization technology to optimize their systems and operations in several ways, such as:
+Businesses can use virtualization technology to optimize their systems and operations in several ways, such as:

 - Data Delivery: It enables you to publish datasets (requested by users or generated through client application) as data services or business data views.

 - Data Federation: It works in unison with data federation software to provide integrated views of data sources from disparate databases.

-- Data Transformation: It allows users to apply transformation logics on the presentation layer, thus improving the overall quality of data.
+- Data Transformation: It allows users to apply transformation logic on the presentation layer, thus improving the overall quality of data.

 - Data Movement and Replication: Data virtualization tools don’t copy or move data from the primary system or storage location, saving users from performing extraction processes and keeping multiple copies of inconsistent, outdated data.